 When the INT1 bit is set (one) and the I-bit in the Status Register (SREG) is set (one), the external pin interrupt is enabled.
-The Interrupt Sense Control1 bits 1/0 (ISC11 and ISC10) in the MCU General Control Register (MCUCR) defines whether the External Interrupt is activated on rising or falling edge of the INT1 pin or is level sensed.
-Please note that INTF1 Flag is not set when the level-sensitive interrupt condition is met.
-However, INT1 interrupt is generated, provided that INT1 mask bit is set in GIMSK Register.
+The Interrupt Sense Control1 bits 1/0 (ISC11 and ISC10) in the MCU general Control Register (MCUCR) define whether the external interrupt is activated on rising or falling edge of the INT1 pin or level sensed.
 Activity on the pin will cause an interrupt request even if INT1 is configured as an output.
 The corresponding interrupt of External Interrupt Request 1 is executed from program memory address \$002.
-See also "External Interrupts".
+See also "External Interrupts."